embedded-office/canopen-stack/README.md

 #### Define Emergency Table

-The emergency code table mapps the detailed emergency codes to the corresponding bits in the mandatory error register.
+The emergency code table maps the application emergency codes to the corresponding bits in the mandatory error register.

 ~~~c
 const CO_EMCY MyEmcyTbl[MY_EMCY_TBL_LEN] = {